tarantool/cartridge-cli/doc/commands/build.rst

 1.  ``./cartridge.pre-build`` (if this file exists in the application root directory)
 2.  ``tarantoolctl rocks make``

-During step 2---the key step here---``cartridge`` installs all dependencies specified in the ``.rockspec`` file.
+During step 2 -- the key step here -- ``cartridge`` installs all dependencies specified in the ``.rockspec`` file.

 If your application depends on closed-source rocks, or if the build should contain